StarMindz/Bootstrap-Resposive-Portfolio-site/README.md

 ## Built With

-- HTML,CSS
+- HTML and Bootstrap
 - Linters for Clean Programming

 ## Live Demo
->Follow this link to view the Portfolio [https://starmindz.github.io/Portfolio-setup-and-mobile-version-skeleton/] Thank you
+>No Demo

 ## Getting Started
-You can easily run the project by clone the repository to get the complete HTML and CSS code and then opening the Html File on your web browser.
+You can easily run the project by clone the repository to get the complete HTML and Bootstrap files and then opening the Html File on your web browser.

 ## Authors